 The end of the year provides a number of planning opportunities and issues for financial advisors to discuss with their clients.
-Issues to discuss can include tax planning issues, issues surrounding investment and retirement accounts, charitable giving, cash flow and savings, insurance and estate planning issues.
+Year-end topics can include tax planning, investment and retirement accounts, charitable giving, cash flow and savings, insurance and estate planning.

 In this checklist, we cover a number of planning issues that your clients need to consider prior to year-end to ensure they stay on track, including:

-- Various issues surrounding your investment and retirement accounts including matching capital gains against any investment losses in taxable investment accounts and ensuring that all RMDs are taken.
+- Various issues surrounding investment and retirement accounts including matching capital gains against any investment losses in taxable investment accounts and confirming that all RMDs are taken.

-- Tax planning issues including moves dependent upon your client’s prospects for higher or lower income in the future.
-You will also want to review where they sit relative to their tax bracket as this is a good time to make moves to fill out their tax bracket for the current year that also might prove beneficial down the road.
+- Tax planning issues including strategies dependent upon your client’s prospects for higher or lower income in the future.
+You will also want to review where they sit relative to their tax bracket as this is a good time to make moves to fill out brackets for the current year that also might prove beneficial down the road.

 - For clients who are charitably inclined, there are several strategies that will also help reduce their tax liability that can be considered based upon their situation.